18F/unit-testing-node/_pages/components/rule.md

 [17:24:29] Finished 'test' after 59 ms
 ```

-Good tests fail when they should, so at this point, verify that the test
+Good tests fail when they should.
+At this point, verify that the test fails by
-fails by altering the `configRule` object after the `Rule` is created:
+altering the `configRule` object after the `Rule` is created:

 ```js
     delete configRule.reactionName;
 ```

-Then running the test again should produce:
+Running the test again should produce these results:

 ```sh
 $ npm test -- --grep '^Rule '